MedAdrian/Sales/readme.md

 5. Run the laravel migrations and seeds with the commands:
     - php artisan migrate
-    - php artisan make:seeder ItemsTableSeeder
+    - php artisan db:seed --class=ItemsTableSeeder
-    - php artisan make:seeder SalesTableSeeder
+    - php artisan db:seed --class=SalesTableSeeder
-    - php artisan make:seeder SalesItemsSeeder
+    - php artisan db:seed --class=SalesItemsTableSeeder

 # How to test
 Run the command listed below on the console: